ctyeong/ctyeong.github.io/front.md

 permalink: /
 ---

-* May-23: Thrilled to join Kennesaw State University as a *tenure-track Assistant Professor* in Information Technology from August 2023!
+* May-23: Thrilled to join Kennesaw State University as a **Tenure-Track Assistant Professor** in Information Technology from August 2023!

 * Dec-22: A workshop proposal accepted to [ICRA2023](https://www.icra2023.org/){:target="_blank"}! &mdash;